Summary about the Ashtabula Train Disaster

 The planning, fabrication and erection of the lengthy, all-iron bridge took three years, due to many construction problems and design flaws.
 During the erection of the bridge, it failed twice to bear its own weight.
 Because of these failures, modifications had to be made using some rather unorthodox construction methods and proving that Joseph Tomlinson was right about some aspects of the bridge's design.
 Finally, in July of 1866, when the Civil War had already ended, the bridge was completed.

 Charles Collins – Railroad Chief Engineer

 Charles Collins, the Engineer-in-Charge, was normally the man responsible for overseeing bridge construction and inspections for the entire line.
 Unbelievably, Stone did not include Collins in any aspect of the bridge’s design, construction, or erection.
 Perhaps that’s the reason Collins took such little interest in the bridge when problems were encountered and he was asked for help.
-However, after the construction Collins was placed in a difficult situation, he was charged with the maintenance and care of a long, all iron bridge, but knew little about its unique technical requirements.
-A conscientious and sensitive man the grief over this tragedy overwhelmed him.
-On the night of the disaster, a relief train, loaded with medical supplies, surgeons and railroad workers was sent from Cleveland, OH to the disaster site.
+However, after the construction Collins was placed in a difficult situation, he was charged with the maintenance and care of the long, all iron bridge, but knew little about its unique technical requirements.
+A conscientious and sensitive man, the grief over this tragedy overwhelmed him.
+On the night of the disaster, a relief train, loaded with medical supplies, surgeons and railroad workers was sent from Cleveland, OH to Ashtabula, Ohio.
 Onboard was Charles Collins, who sobbed uncontrollably when he witnessed the aftermath of the crash.

 The Columbia Engine Down